30th Alberta Legislature: Second session

-New acts created during the second session included the Critical Infrastructure Defence Act (Bill 1) which creates a definition of "essential infrastructure" and increases penalties for related trespassing and vandalism including warrantless arrests; the Protecting Survivors of Human Trafficking Act (Bill 8) which allows a court to issue a Human Trafficking Protection Order with conditions to protect victims; the Provincial Administrative Penalties Act (Bill 21) created SafeRoads AB and the Immediate Roadside Sanction program to administer penalties for impaired driving, rather than the court system; the Alberta Investment Attraction Act (Bill 33) created the Invest Alberta Corporation to promote investment activities; the Geothermal Resource Development Act (Bill 36) and the Mineral Resource Development Act (Bill 82) to expand the jurisdiction of the Alberta Energy Regulator to include geothermal-related activities and the mining of certain metals and minerals. the Financing Alberta's Strategic Transportation Act (Bill 43) to allow tolls to be used on roads and bridges; the Citizen Initiative Act (Bill 51) and Recall Act (Bill 52) to create mechanisms for citizens to petition for an initiative or recall election; the Freedom to Care Act (Bill 58) to create liability protection and regulatory exemptions that apply to volunteers doing unpaid work for non-profits; the Captive Insurance Companies Act (Bill 76) to legalize captive insurance and; the Trails Act (Bill 79) to regulate recreational trails on public lands.
+New acts created during the second session included the Critical Infrastructure Defence Act (Bill 1) which creates a definition of "essential infrastructure" and increases penalties for related trespassing (Trespass to Premises Act) and vandalism including warrantless arrests; the Protecting Survivors of Human Trafficking Act (Bill 8) which allows a court to issue a Human Trafficking Protection Order with conditions to protect victims; the Provincial Administrative Penalties Act (Bill 21) created SafeRoads AB and the Immediate Roadside Sanction program to administer penalties for impaired driving, rather than the court system; the Alberta Investment Attraction Act (Bill 33) created the Invest Alberta Corporation to promote investment activities; the Geothermal Resource Development Act (Bill 36) and the Mineral Resource Development Act (Bill 82) to expand the jurisdiction of the Alberta Energy Regulator to include geothermal-related activities and the mining of certain metals and minerals. the Financing Alberta's Strategic Transportation Act (Bill 43) to allow tolls to be used on roads and bridges; the Citizen Initiative Act (Bill 51) and Recall Act (Bill 52) to create mechanisms for citizens to petition for an initiative or recall election; the Freedom to Care Act (Bill 58) to create liability protection and regulatory exemptions that apply to volunteers doing unpaid work for non-profits; the Captive Insurance Companies Act (Bill 76) to legalize captive insurance and; the Trails Act (Bill 79) to regulate recreational trails on public lands.